the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

 - *Integrator*, is the integration scheme that will be applied to the coupled set of differential equations;

-- *Monitors*, one or more *Monitors* can be attached to a simulation, they act to record the output data.
+- *Monitors*, one or more *Monitors* can be attached to a simulation, their role is to record the output data.

-In this example, *AnatomyOfARegionSimulation\_a*, we will change the default parameters and configure some visualizers on the right column to have a quick idea of some properties of the simulated data.
+In this example, we will change the default parameters to have a quick idea of some properties of the simulated data.

 1. Go to the simulator page.